The Dispatch

 If you think it’s obvious what they should have done, how many readers have faced such a choice: take a tough stand and likely lose your life’s work or muddle through and hope to emerge on the other side with your dignity and conscience intact?
 If you faced such a choice, did you take the stand and bear the cost?

 Moreover, let’s also remember that policy still matters, and it matters a great deal.
 It will make a substantial, real-world policy difference if Joe Biden wins the presidency and the Democrats win the Senate.
-They would understandably (and rightly) believe that the verdict of the voters went well beyond “Dump Trump” and extended into an endorsement of an ambitious Democratic policy agenda.
+They would understandably (and rightly) believe that the verdict of the voters went well beyond “Dump Trump” and extended into an endorsement of an ambitious Democratic policy agenda

 No, I don’t think it’s an agenda that “ends America.”
 I think the very idea that the fate of our republic depends on each American election is more dangerous to our republic than any party’s policy platform.